-The Company's material contracts are with Glencore (see Note 1 of the Financial Statements on pages 50 - 52 for more details); Liberum Capital Limited, which acts as Nominated Adviser and joint Corporate Broker; Computershare Investor Services (BVI) Limited, which acts as Registrar; Hyposwiss Private Bank Geneve SA, the Company's banker; and SMC, as detailed above.
+The Company's material contracts are with GIS; Panmure Liberum Limited, which acts as Nominated Adviser and joint Corporate Broker; Computershare Investor Services (BVI) Limited, which acts as Registrar; the Company's banker; and SMC.

 Legal proceedings

 The Company is not engaged in any litigation or claim of material importance, nor, so far as the Directors are aware, is any litigation or claim of material importance pending or threatened against the Company.